redis-developer/introducing-the-geosearch-command/README.md

-# Introducing the GEOSEARCH Command
+# Rail Station Finder

+Rail Station Finder is a small Python/[Flask](https://flask.palletsprojects.com/) application that uses the [Bulma](https://bulma.io/) CSS framework and [Leaflet](https://leafletjs.com/) maps in the front end.
+The front end is built with vanilla JavaScript, so no build step is required :)

 This is the demo application to accompany the [Head in the Corner video on YouTube](https://www.youtube.com/watch?v=ZmzuIsWwAzM).

-It's a small Python/[Flask](https://flask.palletsprojects.com/) application that uses the [Bulma](https://bulma.io/) CSS framework and [Leaflet](https://leafletjs.com/) maps in the front end.
-The front end is built with vanilla JavaScript, so no build step is required :)

-`GEOSEARCH` is a new command added in Redis 6.2 For more information, check out its [documentation at redis.io](https://redis.io/commands/geosearch).
+The application is based on the new `GEOSEARCH` command introduced for the first time in Redis 6.2.
+For more information, check out its [documentation at redis.io](https://redis.io/commands/geosearch).

 This application demonstrates how to use `GEOSEARCH` as a replacement for the `GEORADIUS` command, and how to use the new box search functionality.

 Want more Redis content?
 Subscribe to our [YouTube channel](https://youtube.com/redisinc) for regular uploads!

-## Optional Docker Compose Setup
+## [Optional] Docker Compose Setup

 You can run both the Flask application and Redis using [Docker Compose](https://docs.docker.com/compose/):